Puemmel/Schroedinger/README.txt

 -2.0 0.0
 2.0 0.0

-To run the calculation of the potential, energies, expected Values and the wavefunctions, you have to run schrodinger_solver.py.
+To run the calculation of the potential, energies, expected values and the wavefunctions, you have to run the "schrodinger_solver.py".
 It will calculate all the values and save them in four different files:

 -energies.dat